Credit cards may be the most powerful consumer force in the United States economy.

 Counseling and Debt Management Plans

 Credit counseling can steer you in the right direction after you’ve taken a few wrong turns.
-An experienced credit counselor can look over your finances and current situation and then help you make a plan to move forward.
+An experienced credit counselor can look over your finances and current situation and then help you create a plan to move forward.
 He or she can help you set up a household budget, savings plan and payment plan for current debts.
 Your counselor can also gauge if you need more help.

 Consolidation and Settlement